 For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
 The cost of non-covered services or services that exceed a benefit limitation do not count toward the out-of-pocket maximum for your plan.
-(See Chapter 4 for more information on your plan's out-of-pocket maximum.)
 You can call Member Services when you want to know how much of your benefit limit you have already used.